jedhsu/depyth/README.md

 # returns the unique type representing the space of all 2-D tensors (matrices)
 T = Tensor[A, B]

-# returns true, from alpha equivalence
+# returns True, from alpha equivalence
 Tensor[A, B] == Tensor[C, D]

 ```